-- 30. The Application Record was delivered to the offices of Fogler, Rubinoff LLP late in the afternoon on Friday March 27, 2015 and the Application is, on its face, returnable Thursday April 2, 2015 (unless and until otherwise ordered by this Honourable Court).
-Mr. Azeff immediately wrote to Ms. Kirewskie to advise of the inappropriateness of the Zirger Party's conduct in breaching the stay of proceedings, its late delivery of its voluminous materials and its failure to bring the matter before the Commercial List.
-Mr. Azeff notified Ms. Kirewskie of his intention to attend before the Commercial List at a 9:30 chambers attendance on Tuesday March 31, 2015.
-A copy of Mr. Azeff's second letter of March 27, 2015 is attached hereto as Exhibit "X". - 31.
-In the interim, out of an abundance of caution the Receiver has had to commence its review of a significant amount of material in a very brief period of time, expending further estate resources.
-However, due to the late service and large volume of materials, the Receiver's counsel will have no ability to properly review and consider the Application Record and other materials, conduct any cross-examinations of the Zirger Group's affiants, or prepare and file any meaningful written responding materials.
+- 18. The Receiver anticipated being served with a motion record in respect of (and confined to) a properly-constituted motion to lift the stay of proceedings so that the Zirger Group could proceed with the Zirger Application. - 19.
+However, no such Motion Record was received.
+Instead, an Application Record was delivered to the offices of the Receiver's counsel late in the afternoon on Friday March 27, 2015 and was, on its face, returnable Thursday April 2, 2015. - 20.
+The Receiver's counsel immediately wrote to the Zirger Group regarding the inappropriateness of the Zirger Party's conduct in breaching the stay of proceedings, its late delivery of its voluminous materials and its failure to bring the matter before the Commercial List.
+The Receiver advised that it was arranging an urgent attendance before the Commercial List at a 9:30 chambers attendance on Tuesday March 31, 2015. - 21.
+In the interim, out of an abundance of caution the Receiver had to commence its review of a significant amount of material in a very brief period of time, expending further estate resources.
+However, due to the late service and large volume of materials, the Receiver's counsel had no ability to properly review and consider the Application Record and other materials, conduct any cross-examinations of the Zirger Group's affiants, or prepare and file any meaningful written responding materials prior to the April 2, 2015 hearing date.